Search for an Axion-Like Particle in $B\rightarrow K^{(*)} a (\rightarrow\gamma\gamma)$ Decays at Belle: Systematic uncertainties

 The systematic uncertainties that affect the extraction of $\gaW$ can be classified into two main categories: those originating from prompt decay signal and from long-lived ALP efficiency (Table~\ref{table:systTable}).

 The uncertainty on the prompt decay signal is derived from our most precise control sample, $\Bz\ra\Kstarz\eta$.
 The obtained branching fraction $\mathcal{B}(\Bz\ra\Kstarz\eta) \times \mathcal{B}(\eta\to\gamma\gamma) = (6.8\pm1.3)\times10^{-6}$ is in good agreement with the world-average value of $(6.3\pm0.4)\times10^{-6}$~\cite{ParticleDataGroup:2022pth}.
-We therefore use the 21\% uncertainty on the measurement as a conservative estimate of the systematic uncertainty.
+We therefore assign a systematic uncertainty of 21\%, calculated as the quadratic sum of the fractional branching fraction discrepancy and the associated uncertainties, as a conservative estimate.
 The indented items listed under the prompt decay signal in Table~\ref{table:systTable} represent numerically estimable components that affect the prompt decay signal calculation.
 Other sources not explicitly listed in the table, such as MVA selection efficiency, could not be individually determined and are thus incorporated into the total prompt decay signal alongside the indented items.
 Consequently, the quadratic sum of the individual components differs from the overall prompt decay signal value.